 Dr. Lisa Heineman teaches courses on Germany, Europe, women, and gender.
 Her past research has examined gender, war, and memory in Germany; welfare states in comparative perspective (Fascist, Communist, and Democratic); and the significance of marital status for women.
 With her 2002 article, "Sexuality and Nazism: The Doubly Unspeakable?"
 (Journal of the History of Sexuality), she began to work more intensely on the history of sexuality.
-In 2011, she published Before Porn was Legal: The Erotica Empire of Beate Uhse (University of Chicago Press) (Listen to a New Books in History podcast interview regarding this book here) and The History of Sexual Violence in Conflict Zones: From the Ancient World to the Era of Human Rights (editor, University of Pennsylvania Press).
+In 2011, she published Before Porn Was Legal: The Erotica Empire of Beate Uhse (University of Chicago Press) and The History of Sexual Violence in Conflict Zones: From the Ancient World to the Era of Human Rights (editor, University of Pennsylvania Press).
 She is also author of the memoir Ghostbelly (Feminist Press, 2014).